Ayan-Mahmood/NutrientNavigators/README.md

 pip install mysql.connector

+pip install openai
+pip install python-dotenv

 ## How to run the project:

 Open a split terminal or two separate terminals

-In one terminal run: npx expo start --web
+In one terminal run: w

 In the other terminal run: python3 backend/app.py